michaelthorne/itcss-boilerplate/README.md

 ## What is ITCSS?

 ITCSS stands for _Inverted Triangle CSS_.
-It is a sane, scalable, managed CSS architecture from [CSS Wizardry](https://csswizardry.com/).
+It is a sane, scalable, managed CSS architecture from [Harry Roberts](https://csswizardry.com/).

 ## Further reading